 Optional: This section is for those who have additional certificates and achievements.

-This seems like the recurring and boring things but trust us its not.
+This seems like a recurring and boring thing but trust us it’s not.
 It is highly important to proofread at least two to three times to avoid any embarrassing mistakes.
 You should always thoroughly check and recheck your resume before submitting it.